 Even when balance billing is legally permitted, consider the patient relationship implications.
 Aggressive balance billing can damage your reputation and drive patients away.
 Some providers choose to write off certain balances or work out payment plans rather than pursuing full collection.
 This decision involves balancing fair compensation for your services against maintaining positive patient relationships and community standing.

-Building Leverage With Insurance Companies
+Building Leverage with Insurance Companies

 While you don’t have a contract with out-of-network payers, you can still build leverage that encourages fair payment.
 Insurance companies respond to pressure, especially when providers make low payments more trouble than they’re worth.